Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   Using the Team Explorer in Visual Studio, enter comments for your commit, then commit all changes.
+-   Using the Team Explorer in Visual Studio, enter comments for your commit, and then commit all changes

--   Sync your changes to the git repository in VSTS.
+-   Sync your changes to the git repository in VSTS

 #### Exit criteria

--   You can see your updated code changes in your VSTS project.
+-   You can see your updated code changes in your VSTS project

 ### Task 6: Connect iOS & Android apps in App Center to Team Services and configure/launch build